 CURRENT BOARD MEMBERS

-Tony Wong (BNL), Helge Meinhard (CERN), Ofer Rind (BNL), Pierre-François Honoré (CEA/IRFU), Jarek Polok (CERN), Andrea Chierici (CNAF), Peter van der Reest (DESY), Andreas Haupt (DESY), Rennie Scott (FNAL), Milos Lokajicek (FZU), Christopher Huhn (GSI), Gang Chen (IHEP), Sebastien Gadrat (IN2P3), Roberto Gomezel (INFN), Michele Michelotto (INFN), Tomoaki Nakamura (KEK), Michel Jouvin (LAL), Georg Rath (LBNL), Dennis van Dok (Nikhef), Jose Flix (PIC), David Kelsey (RAL), Frank Würthwein (San Diego Supercomputing Center), Steven McDonald (TRIUMF), Eric Yen (TWGRID), Mattias Wadenstein (UmeaU), Shawn McKee (UMich), Garhan Attebury (UNL), Peter Gronbech (University of Oxford), Ajit Mohapatra (Univ. of Wisconsin, Madison)
+Tony Wong (BNL), Helge Meinhard (CERN), Ofer Rind (BNL), Pierre-François Honoré (CEA/IRFU), Elvin Sindrilaru (CERN), Peter van der Reest (DESY), Andreas Haupt (DESY), Margaret Votava (FNAL), Jiri Chudoba (FZU), Christopher Huhn (GSI), Gang Chen (IHEP), Sébastien Gadrat (IN2P3), Michele Michelotto (INFN), Tomoaki Nakamura (KEK), Michel Jouvin (LAL), Dennis van Dok (Nikhef), Jose Flix (PIC), David Kelsey (RAL), Frank Würthwein (San Diego Supercomputing Center), Steven McDonald (TRIUMF), Eric Yen (TWGRID), Mattias Wadenstein (UmeaU), Shawn McKee (UMich), Garhan Attebury (UNL), Peter Gronbech (University of Oxford), Ajit Mohapatra (Univ. of Wisconsin, Madison), Andreas Petzold (KIT), Randall Sobie (University of Victoria).

 HEPIX Logos